Venture Kick

 Grant in 2018

-Sevensense Robotics AG specializes in developing integrated software and hardware solutions that enable robots to navigate autonomously in dynamic environments shared with humans, both indoors and outdoors.
-Founded in 2018 and based in Zurich, Switzerland, the company offers a suite of products, including the Alphasense Core, a multi-camera sensor that collects high-quality data crucial for robotic navigation.
-This data is utilized by Alphasense Position to determine the robot's precise location, while Alphasense Autonomy leverages this information to guide the robot safely to its destination and avoid obstacles.
-Sevensense Robotics aims to enhance the operational capabilities of mobile robots in fast-changing and crowded settings.
+Sevensense Robotics AG, founded in 2018 and based in Zurich, Switzerland, specializes in developing integrated software and hardware solutions that enable robots to autonomously navigate dynamic environments shared with humans.
+The company offers a comprehensive autonomy kit designed for mobile robots operating in both indoor and outdoor settings, particularly in fast-changing and crowded spaces.
+Central to its technology is the Alphasense Core, a multi-camera sensor that gathers high-quality data essential for effective navigation.
+This data is processed by Alphasense Position to accurately determine the robot's location, while Alphasense Autonomy utilizes this localization information to navigate safely towards designated goals and avoid obstacles.

 BlinkLabs